Citadel-Station-13/CitadelLore/wiki/Timeline.md

         Sympathy spreads for the Martian colonists, especially after the documentary "Beyond the Green : Life on Mars" is published against the desire of the UEG.
-    -   **June:** An Armistice is declared.
+    -   **June:** An Armistice is been declared.
 Forces stand down as they have driven themselves into a deadlock.
 Negotiations start for the future of the Red Planet.
     -   **December:** After a period of long negotiations and intermittent belligerence on both sides, the UEG and the Ares Federation declare peace.
 The Federation dissolves and its